mtyazici/hazelcast-platform-operator/README.md

 Easily deploy Hazelcast clusters and Management Center into Kubernetes environments and manage their lifecycles.

+Hazelcast Platform Operator is based on the [Operator SDK](https://github.com/operator-framework/operator-sdk) to follow best practices.

 ## Table of Contents

 * [Documentation](#documentation)